YimingSci/EuropeanPG-Renewables/README.md

 Matpower 6.0 (https://matpower.org/download/) is required for the power flow calculation.

+## Dependency
+The following codes were reported in Ref.
+[2].
+If you use this code to any future work, please do not forget to provide credit to the original authors by referencing Ref.
+[2].
+- `PSF_renewable.mat` : Power grid data, provided in a `mpc` format compatible with MATPOWER [4], with power flows pre-adjusted to match the generation profiles shown in Figures 2d–f.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.